About me

 – Jára Cimrman

-From 2019 to 2025, he studied at the Prague Conservatory in the class of Ondřej Roskovec, principal bassoonist of the Czech Philharmonic.
-He graduated with a solo performance with the Prague Conservatory Symphony Orchestra at Dvořák Hall of the Rudolfinum.
-Since 2025, he has been continuing his studies at the Staatliche Hochschule für Musik und Darstellende Kunst Mannheim (Germany) with Prof. Ole Kristian Dahl.
+Štěpán Jinek (b.
+2004) is a Czech bassoonist.
+He began playing the bassoon at the age of six.
+He studied at the Taussigova Music School in Prague under Bedřich Kameník and Luboš Fait.
+From 2019 to 2025, he continued his studies at the Prague Conservatory in the class of Ondřej Roskovec, principal bassoonist of the Czech Philharmonic.
+He completed his studies with a solo performance with the Prague Conservatory Symphony Orchestra, performing Concerto da esperimento for bassoon and orchestra by Gioachino Rossini at the Dvořák Hall of the Rudolfinum.
+Since 2025, he studies at the Hochschule für Musik und Darstellende Kunst Mannheim with Prof. Ole Kristian Dahl.

-He collaborates regularly with the Czech Student Philharmonic, performing in both educational and subscription concerts of the Czech Philharmonic.
+He regularly collaborates with the Czech Student Philharmonic, performing in both educational and subscription concerts of the Czech Philharmonic.
 In addition to the bassoon, he also plays the piano and organ, and is occasionally active as an arranger and composer.

 Awards